 - Supervisor’s Guide to Completing the PDQ (WebEx Recording from November 2018)

-- UNC System Office comparison of the Teachers’ and State Employees’ Retirement System (TSERS) and the Optional Retirement Program (ORP)*
+- Comparison of the Teachers’ and State Employees’ Retirement System (TSERS) and the Optional Retirement Program (ORP)*

 Position Description Questionnaire (PDQ) Process:

-- Supervisors are completing the PDQs for FLSA exempt employees in SHRA IT career banded positions.
+- Supervisors completed the PDQs for FLSA exempt employees in SHRA IT career banded positions.

-- PDQs will be reviewed by unit leadership, the HR lead and the employee prior to being submitted to the EHRA IT Workgroup on a staggered timeline according to career band.
+- PDQs were reviewed by unit leadership, the HR lead and the employee prior to being submitted to the EHRA IT Workgroup on a staggered timeline according to career band.

-- PDQs will be reviewed by the Workgroup and subject matter experts.
-The EHRA IT classification title will be identified and shared with the HR lead and supervisor.
+- PDQs were reviewed by the Workgroup and subject matter experts.
+The EHRA IT classification title was identified and shared with the HR lead and supervisor.